Munich-Quantum-Software-Stack/MQSS-Passes-Suite/docs/cudaq-transpiler.md

 pm.addPass(createBasisConversionPass(options));
 ```

-Finally, you can dump and visualize the effects of the decomposition pattern on your MLIR module as
+Finally, you can dump and visualize the effects of running the transpiler on your MLIR module as
 follows:

 ```cpp